 Jewelers, how are you coping?

-Are you working from home or did you close temporarily?
+Are you working from home or did you close your store temporarily?
 As a business owner, how are you staying productive during the coronavirus outbreak?

 Let us know in the comment section below!